sarahcarey/McDaniel_lab_cluster/array_jobs.md

 one=$(($two-1))
 ````

-Then we use these numbers to get read 1 and 2:
+Then we use these numbers to get read 1 and 2, where our fastq files end in ".fq.gz":
 ```{r analysis, results="markup"}
 left_read=`ls *fq.gz | head -n $one | tail -n 1`
 right_read=`ls *fq.gz | head -n $two | tail -n 1`
 ````

-One thing to note, is even though you (in this example) have four input files, two of them go into each command (read 1 and read 2), so your array will only be for two runs:
+One thing to note, is even though we (in this example) have four input files, two of them go into each command (read 1 and read 2), so the array will only be for two runs:

 ```{r analysis, results="markup"}
 #SBATCH --array 1-2